jackscan/icfp2016/README.md

         - calculate transformation for s onto bottom square edge starting on left corner
         - 'a': for each possible facet in destination skeleton with line s
             - transform facet to source coordinates
-            - if facet is not unit square
-                or does overlap any other polygon in source
+            - if facet is not in unit square or does overlap any other polygon in source
                 - continue at 'a'
             - add polygon p to source